Mehmetali345Dev/made/README.md

 Everyone contribution is welcome!
 Just fork repo make your changes and open pull request to me.

 This project is licensed under the Don't Be Dick license.

+MADE is acronym of Mehmet's Awesome Dotfiles Explorer.